RonaldAllanRivera/report-system-laravel/README.md

 - Money formatting: Spend, Revenue, P/L, Daily Cap, CPM, and Set CPM display with a `$` sign.
  - If Binom has revenue for a campaign and there is no matching Rumble spend, the row is still included (revenue-only) so totals remain accurate.
  - Copy table: Click the red COPY TABLE button beside the revenue text in each section header to copy the full table to the clipboard (TSV).
 Paste directly into Google Sheets/Excel.
 Copied table preserves formulas for `P/L` and `ROI` columns on data rows, Account Summary rows, and the bottom SUMMARY row.
 Formula details: `P/L = E{row}-D{row}`, `ROI = TEXT((E{row}/D{row})-1, "0.00%")`.
 Formulas are only injected when the destination cell is not empty.

+### Create Google Sheet (Rumble - Binom Report)
+- Each section has a blue "CREATE SHEET" button that builds a Google Sheet with the same data and formulas.
+- Behavior and formatting:
+  - Sheet name = `<date range> - Rumble Ads` (e.g., `28/07 - 03/08 - Rumble Ads`)
+  - First tab renamed to `Report`
+  - Row 1 = Date row (bold).
+Row 2 = header with gray `#dadada` background.
+Data starts at row 3.
+  - Formulas: P/L (`=E-D`) and ROI (`=IF(D>0,(E/D)-1, "")`) on data rows; dynamic `SUM` for Account Summary and SUMMARY rows
+  - Number formats: currency on C/D/E/I/J; percent on G (ROI)
+  - Conditional format: green `#a3da9d` when > 0 and red `#ff8080` when < 0 on P/L (F) and ROI (G)
+  - Auto-resize columns A..J
+  - File is moved to a Drive folder based on cadence parents and optional year subfolder (see env keys above)
+- OAuth flow:
+  - If not authorized, a popup/tab opens to Google.
+After consenting, the popup notifies the app and closes; creation resumes automatically.
+  - Robust listener ordering avoids race conditions; a 120s timeout fallback prevents indefinite waiting if the popup is closed early.
+  - Ensure your browser allows popups for the app domain.

 ## Import Formats
 - Google Data (CSV): `Account name`, `Campaign`, `Cost`